ryucc/cs767-hw2/README.md

 ###Results:
 - When first used, the internal energy was donminating.
 I had to fix alpha and beta to a very small value.

-- A good alpha and beta is about the value of the **average gradient of the gradient of the image**, divided by your **average edge length** on the snake.
+- I thought good alpha and beta is about the value of the **average gradient of the gradient of the image**, divided by your **average edge length** on the snake.
 Because you have square terms, the change in internal energy when moving a vertax is about the edge length.
+But alpha needs to be even smaller.

+- Test image with alpha = 0.000001, beta = 0.0000001, 15 iterations.
+- ![alt text][result-images/q3/snake.jpg]

+- Test image on the second order term: alpha = 0, beta = 1, image is all black.
+- The snake evolves into a straight line.
+- ![alt text][result-images/q3/line.jpg]

+- Test image on the first order term: alpha = 1, beta = 0, image is all black.
+- The snake evolves into a point.
+- ![alt text][result-images/q3/point.jpg]